 Where are Bulbine frutescens used?

-Bulbinella is a commonly used folk remedy in South Africa for skin complaints and burns.
+Bulbinella is a common folk remedy in South Africa for skin complaints and burns.
 Research has shown that its curative properties rival those of Aloe Vera.

 How do you take care of Bulbine frutescens?

 You don't have to do much.
 Once the Bulbine plant becomes established, it doesn't require much care.
-In times of drought, you should water it deeply once a week.
-Other than that, you could feed the soil once a year to provide more nutrients.
+However, in times of drought, you should water it deeply once a week.
+Alternatively, you could feed the soil once a year to provide more nutrients.